opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 In the `IPv6RoutingTest` we test three different types of a packet: TCPv6, UDPv6, and ICMPv6

 Those packets includes sample Ethernet, IPv6 headers and payload.
-The test program will send packets to port one(1) of test switch, and we expect the switch routes the packet to the next hop, which performs actions below:
+The test program will send packets to first port of test switch, and we expect the switch routes the packet to the next hop, which performs actions below:

- 1. Check if destination mac is the router mac address(my station mac)
+ 1. Check if destination mac is the router mac(my station mac)
  2. Modify the mac address
     - source mac becomes to router mac(my station mac)
     - destination mac becomes to next hop mac address